herrold/tool-tips/lsb/README.md

 already there and fix up the ones that are not correct.
 All of the structs in question exist, but all have parts missing, which is why this exercise in the first place.

+As a final note, we need to pay attention to the Type.Tlibrary field.
+Because many of the Gtk and Gdk types are defined for both 2.x and 3.x, they need to be distinguished as to which library the type refers to.
+In other words, there will be two Type entries for very many of the type names, don't modify the wrong one!!!